arayama/DSA/README.md

 # DSA

-Contains class designed to support different data structures.
+Contains classes designed to support different data structures.
 Sample test codes are also available.